-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable). ation are readily available to CMS upon request through

+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.
+Service Title:

+Community Transition

+HCBS Taxonomy:

+Category 1: Sub-Category 1:

+16 Community Transition Services 16010 community transition services